DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 * [EssentialsX](https://essentialsx.net/downloads.html)
 * [EssentialsX Spawn](https://essentialsx.net/downloads.html)

-Why the mods and what purpose?<br>
+Why the mods?<br>
-You wanna one server but you want people to be able to play creative or surival> Well you need multiverse core.<br>
+You want one server but you want people to be able to play creative or surival> Well you need `multiverse core`.<br>
 How do the people move between these worlds?<br>
-Well you need multiverse portals and have "lobby world".<br>
+Well you need `multiverse portals` to be able to create a *lobby* world.<br>
-Can they bring stuff from one world to another?
+Should they be able to bring stuff from one world to another?
 No?<br>
 Well you need multiverse inventory.<br>
-Do you want them to spawn in lobby on connecting, but remember also the position in the worlds when entering their portals?<br>
+Should they spawn in lobby on connecting, but also remember the position in the worlds when entering portals?<br>
 Well you need the rest of that shit, EssentialsX and EssentialsX Spawn.<br>

-here go specific instructions when I do it again on fresh install
+**Plugins installation** - place the downloaded jar files in to `~/docker/minecraft/minecraft-data/plugins` restart the server